elwellb/elwellb/README.md

 - 🌱 I’m currently learning **Maya, C++, JS**

-- 👨‍💻 All of my projects are available [here](https://www.bradenelwell.com/technicalworks)
+- 👨‍💻 All of my works are available [here](https://www.bradenelwell.com/)

 - ⚡ Fun fact **I have assets in a Nintendo Switch game!**